-In 1899, the city of Eagle in Alaska was home to more than 1,700 people who wanted gold.
+In 1899, Eagle in Alaska was home to more than 1,700 people who wanted gold.
 In the upper Yukon valley, gold miners rushed in to get their hands on the gold found during the Klondike Gold Rush.
-They would brave extreme conditions for their chance at becoming wealthy.
+They would brave extreme conditions for their chance of becoming wealthy.

-As lawlessness was overtaking the population, the United States Army established Fort Egbert to enforce local laws and detain any lawbreaking citizens.
+As lawlessness overtook the population, the United States Army established Fort Egbert to enforce local laws and detain lawbreaking citizens.
 By 1911, the fort was abandoned after the gold rush slowed but served as a telegraph station until 1925.